 Listening to Other Stakeholders

 In both leadership and mediation, beyond realizing that there are other parties involved who might impact the client, and vice versa, then begins the true understanding of how others are shaped by our actions.
 It isn’t enough to understand there are others involved and show them that acknowledgment; one needs to analyze the needs of the other parties and the structure of the relationship, in order to move toward progress.

 The Power of Questions

 In each process, questions are then utilized to guide the conversation so that the clients get to the resolution through their own thought process and information dissemination.
-The questions get the clients to think in different manners other than what they have become accustomed to, and hopefully they continue to make additional realizations about themselves and the environment or situation which led to their seeking either coaching or mediation services.
+The questions get the clients to think in different manners other than what they have become accustomed to.
+Hopefully, going forward, they then continue to make additional realizations about themselves and the environment or situation which led to their seeking either coaching or mediation services.

 Discuss Options and Opportunities

 Both processes are idea generators based on the information that the clients provide, with the coach/mediator asking what the benefits and drawbacks are of each option.
 It’s about getting the client to discuss the road map of true possibilities and justifying or dismissing each through their own analysis based on questions posed by their coach or mediator.